Chorley FM: History

 The name "Chorley FM" is commonly associated with a fictional radio station featured in the comedy programmes That Peter Kay Thing, Phoenix Nights and Max and Paddy's Road to Nowhere.
-The fictional station uses a logo based on Century FM in the 1990s.
+The fictional station uses a logo based on Century FM in the 1990s and the slogan "Coming in Your Ears".

-The real-life station Chorley FM, based at Steeley Lane in Chorley, operated for short periods of time each year from 2000 under a temporary Restricted Service Licence.
+The real-life station Chorley FM, based at Steeley Lane in Chorley, operated for short periods of time each year from 2000 under a temporary restricted service licence.

 On 9 September 2005, Chorley FM Limited was awarded a five-year licence to broadcast round the clock to the local community, and was extended for a further five years in 2011.
 It also broadcast worldwide via the Internet.

 The station's target objective was to broadcast to the local population and provide an opportunity to get involved and gain valuable experience in radio and the media.

 Shortly after being granted its licence, Chorley FM created a competition in association with the Chorley Citizen newspaper, asking members of the community to design a logo for the station to use throughout its life, which was won by then 15-year-old, Rhys Griffiths.
 The logo, however, was changed to the current station logo during a full station re-branding exercise completed in February 2008 and then another re-brand in January 2012.

 The station launched its full live output on 24 November 2006 on the frequency 102.8 FM, as well as streaming online via the station website.

 In February 2008 Chorley FM saw a re-launch and implemented a new daytime music policy consisting of modern chart music, R&B, commercial dance, Indie rock and a few 80s, 90s chart classics.
 As of May 2011, the music policy relaxed, playing a wider variety of music.
 From 6pm, more specialist shows are common-place, comprising many forms of Dance music not covered by other radio stations including underground House, Old Skool / Retro House, Garage, Techno, Scouse House, Drum & Bass and Hardstyle.
 Other shows include the Flat Iron Show (featuring local unsigned bands), a Rock music show, Folk and Irish Music show, Camp classics & 80's Anthems and a sports show.